 All in all we can safely say that EvH will never be forgotten.
 Not just his influence on the instrument, but his tone as well.
 There’s not many people who are instantly recognizable with their sound, but Eddie van Halen absolutely was.

-By the way, you might also want to check out our guides to the delay pedals used by David Gilmour and Slash, as well as our tips for where to place your delay in the chain with reverb and chorus pedals.
+By the way, you might also want to check out our guides to the delay pedals used by David Gilmour and Slash, as well as our tips for where to place your delay in the chain with reverb and chorus pedals, and finally our favorite delay pedals on the market today.